electronicvisions/hbp-sp9-guidebook/pm/spikey/setup_software.rst

 Experiment execution
 ====================

-Use the following instructions to login, load the pre-built software package and run your first experiment on the UHEI cluster.
+Use the following instructions to login, load the pre-built software package and run experiments on the UHEI cluster.
 For the usage of a Spikey system outside the UHEI cluster or for developers, see the build process of the :ref:`label-spikeysoftware`.